 Your sales team likely hears more about your competitors than anyone else in your organization.
 They’re fighting for the same deals, sometimes presenting directly against each other, and possibly even hearing your what your competitors are saying about you.
 Some salespeople or account managers may even be able to get copies of proposals your competitors have sent to their clients.
 Are you in the loop?

 Develop categories of key information you are interested in knowing from your top competitors, and identify ways for your sales team to share that information once they hear it.

-One last point: create space to identify marketing ideas with sales.
+Finally, create space to identify marketing ideas with sales.

 You may have noticed a consistent thread in all three of these categories.
 It doesn’t matter what information your sales team is hearing if you’re not getting it from them.
 Develop processes for collecting this information.

 The simplest way to do it might be having a regular part of the sales meeting dedicated to sharing marketing ideas and information from the field.
-You could also include a section in your sales playbook for marketing and sales to share information and ideas.
+You could also include a section in your Sales PlayBook for marketing and sales to share information and ideas.